I Followed My Mom Around Costco and This Is What I Learned

 You guys, I had no idea my mom was such a Costco fanatic.
-All I did was mention I was thinking of getting a Costco membership, but wasn't sure all the bulk purchasing made sense for my small household of two.
-It was the kind of random, off-hand comment one makes to one's mother on the weekly Sunday afternoon phone chat.
-But in response, I received a lecture on financial planning and budget shopping — the likes of which I hadn't heard since I left for college.
+All I did was mention that I was thinking of getting a Costco membership, but wasn’t sure all the bulk purchasing made sense for my small household of two.
+It was the kind of random, off-hand comment one makes to one’s mother on the weekly Sunday afternoon phone chat.
+But in response, I received a lecture on financial planning and budget shopping — the likes of which I hadn’t heard since I left for college.

 And so it came to pass that on a recent trip back home to Minnesota, my mother and I filled the trunk of her car with cloth grocery bags and hit up the local Costco.
 I was about to see my mom’s smart shopping in action.

 My Mother’s Costco Plan of Attack

 My parents live in a rural part of Minnesota, roughly 20 minutes from the nearest town and 45 minutes from the closest Costco.
 My mom makes a Costco run once a month to pick up fresh bulk produce and restock the cupboard with dry ingredients.
 She always makes a list, and she rarely deviates from it.

 Unless errant California-residing children are visiting, my mother cooks for just my dad and herself most days.
 The budget isn’t quite as tight as when I was a kid growing up, but my mom is still thrifty — she is the queen of using every last scrap.
 She fully admits that if you’re shopping at Costco for just two people, you have to be really smart and strategic about what you buy and how you cook it, otherwise you end up wasting too much.